rage/java-programming/data/part-6/2-separating-user-interface-from-program-logic.md

 - `public void tulosta()` - tulostaa tehtävät.
 Tulostuksessa jokaiselle tehtävällä on myös numero -- käytä tässä tehtävän indeksiä (+1).
 - `public void poista(int numero)` - poistaa annettua numeroa vastaavan tehtävän; numero liittyy tulostuksessa nähtyyn tehtävän numeroon. -->

-Create a class called `ToDoList`.
+Create a class called `TodoList`.
 It should have a constructor without parameters and the following methods:

 - `public void add(String task)` - add the task passed as a parameter to the todo list.
 - `public void print()` - prints the exercises.
 Each task has a number associated with it on the print statement -- use the task's index here (+1).